With trends pointing to a need and preference for better travel experiences, technology will impact this new reality in a very direct way.

 Travel Agent Central

-Communication remains a key service component and your competitive edge, with customer experience set to surpass product and even price as a brand differentiator.
-The 55+ year old segment will still predominantly want an old-school experience, but you can easily service both with equal love and TLC.
-So whether you give your silver traveller a call or enable direct messaging with the younger, tech savvier crowd, keep those lines wide open to service queries, solve problems and manage your brand reputation in all the media your target markets engage with.
+This will be your new competitive edge with the customer experience set to surpass product and even price as a brand differentiator: communication!
+The 55+ year old segment will still predominantly want an old-school experience, but you can easily service older and younger markets with equal love and TLC.
+Give your silver traveller a call and direct message your younger, tech savvier crowd, whatever it takes to keep those lines wide open.
+Service their queries, solve their problems, and manage your brand reputation in all the media your target markets engage with.

 Now’s the time to bring metasearch and your social media (SM) presence into sharper focus.
 Google is doing whatever serves Google Travel at the moment – it’s no use relying solely on Google to drive traffic to your site.
 Implement relevant, short meta title tags to grab that initial attention, and tease your content with a succinct meta description to lock in viewer interest.
-As for SM, Instagram in particular is growing in influence as a source of travel inspiration.
-With increasing traffic flowing through Instagram, you should express your brand voice through a healthy combination of your own beautiful product content and UGC from satisfied clients.
+As for SM, the influence of Instagram is growing as a source of travel inspiration.
+With increasing traffic flowing through Instagram, you should express your brand voice with a combination of your own beautiful product content and UGC from satisfied clients.
 Hashtag it and grow your following.

 Service and product reviews from happy clients will continue to influence many more travel decisions – the distance between access to you or your content and whatever platforms host those reviews, must be short and painless to keep those viewers engaged.